-1. Impact of EXTERNAL ECONOMIC ENVIRONMENT on North View's organisational and financial resilience and fina ancial resilience Net Risk Score Likelihood: 4 Impact: 5 Total Score: 20 Causes C1) UK inflation persists at exceptionally high levels and/or fails to reduce as forecast.
-C2) Cost of living crisis for tenants, especially energy and food costs.
+• of EXTERNAL ECONOMIC ENVIRONMENT on North View's organisational Net Risk Score ancial resilience Causes Likelihood: 4 Impact: 5 Total Score: 20 C1) UK inflation persists at exceptionally high levels and/or fails to reduce as forecast.
+Causes C2) Cost of living crisis for tenants, especially energy and food costs.
 C3) Substantial increases in interest rates, to damp down inflation.
 C4) Substantial cuts in public spending from April 2023.
-C5) War in Ukraine: higher gas prices, geopolitical instability.
+C5) War in Ukraine & Middle East: higher gas prices, geopolitical instability.
 C6) UK reliance on imported building materials, weak £, continuing impact of Brexit.
 C7) Higher costs/disruptions in supply for maintenance works.
-C8) Scottish Government intervention in social landlord rent-setting.
-Effects E1) Higher costs create a need for increased rental income E2) Cost of living crisis: social landlords have been unable to increase rents in line with their costs.
+Effects E1) Higher costs create a need for increased rental income.
+E2) Cost of living crisis: social landlords have been unable to increase rents in line with their costs.
 Impact on NV's budgets and financial projections.
 Duration uncertain.
-E3) Higher loan repayments on variable rate loans E4) Potential difficulty in operating within budget and financial projections: impact on rents, investment, management costs E5) Possible spending cuts by GCC on local services E6) GCC cuts in neighbourhood management services, expectation that housing providers should fill the gaps but with no funding to enable this.
+E3) Higher loan repayments on variable rate loans.
+E4) Potential difficulty in operating within budget and financial projections: impact on rents, investment, management costs.
+E5) Possible spending cuts by GCC on local services.
+E6) GCC cuts in neighbourhood management services, expectation that housing providers should fill the gaps but with no funding to enable this.
 E8) Uncertainty about future costs and availability of materials for repairs and maintenance.
 If pressures ease, likelihood that costs will increase more slowly rather than reduce to historic levels.
-Mitigations C1) to C8) in place (selected) Assumptions used in financial projections and 2023/24 budget proposals have been shaped by careful analysis of the operating environment.
-Short- and longer-term measures for rental income and cost management have been developed

-- Short- and longer-term measures for rental income and cost management have been developed to help ensure a clear pathway through the current economic climate. - Use of external specialist financial services provider ensures that NV has access to broad and informed perspectives to inform its budgeting and financial planning.
+Mitigations C1) to C8) in place (selected) Assumptions used in financial projections and 2024/25 budget proposals have been shaped by careful analysis of the operating environment.
+Short- and longer-term measures for rental income and cost management have been developed to help ensure a clear pathway through the current economic climate.
+Use of external specialist financial services provider ensures that NV has access to broad and informed perspectives to inform its budgeting and financial planning.
+C6), C7) NV Tradesteam helps to mitigate risk of labour shortages.
+Availability of materials/components is monitored proactively and is confirmed before purchase.
+Investigation of alternative specifications if required, to avoid delays.
+Monitoring costs for materials/components.
+Consideration of costs and products options when procuring.
+Future C1) to C7) Actions Close monitoring of economic and market conditions, to help bring costs and income back into better balance when circumstances permit (i.e. significant fall in inflation and easing of pressures on tenant incomes).

-C6), C7)

-- NV Tradesteam helps to mitigate risk of labour shortages - Availability of materials/ components is monitored proactively and is confirmed before purchase - Investigation of alternative specifications if required, to avoid delays - Monitoring costs for materials/ components - Consideration of costs and products options when procuring